Genivia/ugrep/README.md

     GLOBBING
            Globbing  is  used  by options -g, --include, --include-dir, --include- from, --exclude, --exclude-dir, --exclude-from to match  pathnames  and basenames  in  recursive  searches.
+Glob  arguments for these options should be quoted to prevent shell globbing.

            Globbing supports  gitignore  syntax  and  the  corresponding  matching rules.
-When a glob ends in a path sepa- rator  it  matches  directories as if --include-dir or --exclude-dir is specified.
-When a glob contains a path separator `/', the  full  path- name  is  matched.
-Otherwise  the  basename of a file or directory is matched.
+When a glob ends in a path separator it matches directories as if --include-dir or --exclude-dir is specified.
+When a glob contains a path  separator `/', the full pathname is matched.
+Otherwise the base- name of a file or directory is matched.
 For example, *.h matches foo.h and  bar/foo.h.   bar/*.h  matches  bar/foo.h  but  not  foo.h  and not bar/bar/foo.h.
 Use a leading `/' to force /*.h to match foo.h but  not bar/foo.h.

            When  a  glob  starts  with  a `^' or a `!' as in -g^GLOB, the match is negated.
 Likewise, a `!' (but not a `^') may be used with globs in the files  specified  --include-from, --exclude-from, and --ignore-files to negate the glob match.
 Empty lines or lines starting with  a  `#'  are ignored.

            Glob Syntax and Conventions